State Resources for Military Personnel and their Families

 Downloadable publications include NJ Veteran's Guide

-1-866-838-7654 (1-866-VETS-NJ-4) is a 24 hour/7-day a week helpline coordinated by UMDNJ - University Behavioral HealthCare.
+NJ Vet2Vet is a 24/7 helpline coordinated by UMDNJ - University Behavioral HealthCare.
 The helpline features peer counseling, clinical assessments, and assistance to family members.
 The helpline provides New Jersey Veterans and their families with access to a comprehensive support network of mental health professionals who specialize in issues specific to veterans returning to civilian life.
-Visit the NJ VET2VET website for more information, call the hotline or contact them viae-mail.
+Visit their website or call the hotline at 866.838.7654 for more information.

-This resource is available 24-hours a day, seven days a week to serve domestic violence victims and others seeking information about domestic violence.
-The Hotline provides bilingual service and is accessible to the hearing impaired.
-Learn more about the domestic violence programs available in your county >
+This resource is available 24-hours a day, 7 days a week to serve domestic violence victims and other seeking information about domestic violence.
+The hotline provides bilingual service and is accessible to the hearing impaired.
+Learn more about the domestic violence programs available in your county.